 The electoral rolls for the 2016 election closed on 1 August.
 The City of Sydney has now provided details from the non-residential register to the NSW Electoral Commission, which has verified if each individual on the register is eligible for the non-residential electoral rolls.

-If you are eligible, your name and address has been added to the non-residential electoral roll and you will be required to vote at the next City of Sydney Local Government election on 10 September 2016.
+If you are eligible, your name and address has been added to the non-residential electoral roll and you will be required to vote at City of Sydney Local Government elections.
 From mid-August these people will receive a letter notifying them of their inclusion on the electoral roll.
 You can download translated versions of the letter.